a Black Bear, Pennsylvania story

 About Sally Wiener Grotta

 Sally Wiener Grotta is the consummate storyteller, reflecting her deep humanism and appreciation for the poignancy of life.
 As an award-winning journalist, she has authored many hundreds of articles, columns and reviews for scores of glossy magazines, newspapers and online publications.
-She has also co-authored numerous non-fiction books with her husband, Daniel Grotta; her next novel (which will be published in early 2014) will be The Winter Boy.
+She has also co-authored numerous non-fiction books; her next novel (which will be published in 2014) will be The Winter Boy.